fcavani/jiu-jitsu-graph/README.md

 Now point your browser to http://localhost:8000.

-In the console, query tab enter with one query and hit run.
+In the console, query tab enter the query and hit run.
-There are some queries in the file `queries.dgraph`.
+There are some queries in the file [queries.dgraph](https://github.com/fcavani/jiu-jitsu-graph/blob/master/queries.dgraph).

 ``` graphql
 {